Energy from the sun

-Active solar heating systems use a collector and a fluid to collect and absorb solar radiation.
+Active solar heating systems use a collector and a fluid that absorbs solar radiation.
 Fans or pumps circulate air or heat-absorbing liquids through collectors and then transfer the heated fluid directly to a room or to a heat storage system.
-Active water heating systems usually include a tank for storing water heated by the system.
+Active water heating systems usually have a tank for storing solar heated water.

 Solar collectors are either nonconcentrating or concentrating

 Nonconcentrating collectors—The collector area (the area that intercepts the solar radiation) is the same as the absorber area (the area absorbing the radiation).
 Flat-plate collectors are the most common type of nonconcentrating collectors and are used when temperatures lower than 200°F are sufficient.
-Nonconcentrating collectors are often used for heating water or air for space heating in buildings and in swimming pools.
+Solar systems for heating water or air usually have nonconcentrating collectors.